✓ Updated April 2026

 Essential Travel Tips

 Don't miss trying Machboos, Qatar's national dish!
-It's a fragrant rice dish usually cooked with chicken, lamb, or fish, and spiced to perfection.
-For an authentic experience, head to local eateries in Souq Waqif or the Old Airport area.
+It's a flavorful rice dish usually cooked with chicken, lamb, or fish and aromatic spices.
+For an authentic experience, head to local eateries in Souq Waqif or try popular spots like 'Al Matbakh' for a taste of traditional Qatari cuisine.

-Pack light, breathable clothing made of natural fabrics like cotton or linen, as Qatar can get very hot and humid.
-Include a light scarf or shawl for women, which is useful for visiting mosques or for added modesty when needed.
+Pack light, breathable clothing made from natural fabrics like cotton or linen, as Qatar can get very hot and humid, especially from May to September.
+Don't forget sunscreen, a wide-brimmed hat, and sunglasses for sun protection.
+A light scarf is also handy for women to have on hand for modesty when needed.

 Qatar is one of the safest countries in the world, with very low crime rates.
-However, it's always wise to be aware of your surroundings, especially in crowded places, and to keep your valuables secure.
+You can feel comfortable walking around, even at night.
+However, always be aware of your surroundings and keep your valuables secure, just as you would anywhere else.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.